 1. Turn the ToxiPro off.
-If the ToxiPro is in Always On Mode, see section 2.7.1 for further instructions.
+If the ToxiPro is in Always On Mode, see section 2.8.1 for further instructions.

-Note: Failure to turn the ToxiPro off prior to battery removal may cause loss of data in the ToxiPro's datalogger.
+Note : Failure to turn the ToxiPro off prior to battery removal may cause loss of data in the ToxiPro's datalogger.

 - 2. Remove the two screws from the back of the ToxiPro.
 One is located under the clip.
 The other is located near the bottom of the instrument. - 3.
 Remove the front housing.
 The main board will stay attached to the rear instrument housing.
-The battery is located directly above the display.
+The battery is located directly above the display. - 4.
+Remove the old lithium battery.
+If necessary, use a small screwdriver to gently pry the battery out.